 - Alkaline phosphatase: Usually elevated if pancreatitis is accompanied by biliary disease.

 - Serum albumin and protein: May be decreased (increased capillary permeability and transudation of fluid into extracellular space).

 - Serum calcium: Hypocalcemia may appear 2–3 days after onset of illness (usually indicates fat necrosis and may accompany pancreatic necrosis).

 - Potassium: Hypokalemia may occur because of gastric losses; hyperkalemia may develop secondary to tissue necrosis, acidosis, renal insufficiency.

-- Triglycerides: Levels may exceed 1700 mg/dL and may be causative agent in acute pancreatitis.
+- Triglycerides: Levels may exceed 1700 mg/dL and may be a causative agent in acute pancreatitis.

 - LDH/AST: May be elevated up to 15 times normal because of biliary and liver involvement.